fermitools/Ferry-CLI/README.md

 # Ferry-CLI

 ## REQUIREMENTS
+* Repo access
-* bearer token (htgettoken) or x509 user proxy for authorization
+* Bearer token (htgettoken) or x509 user proxy for authorization

 AND